Sneed-Group/broken-t2-cubic-script/README.md

 # t2-debian-script

-A script to install packages needed to recreate the Luna Linux project from Cubic Ubuntu.
-(Needs internet!)
+A script to install packages needed to recreate the Luna Linux project from Cubic Ubuntu Server.

 ## Donate if you like this software!